anonimitoraf/anonimitoraf.github.io/content/post/habitual-tasks.md

 -   [Veritasium](https://www.youtube.com/c/veritasium)

 I'm usually short on time.
 I have a day job as a software engineer, consult for another company, contribute to open source and have multiple side projects on the side.
 So, want as I may to learn via reading papers/texts, time doesn't permit me to do so.
 Although, in the off-chances that I do get some time to read (maybe during commute, etc), I'll write about them too.

+## Get faster at typing and writing {#get-faster-at-typing-and-writing}

+If I'm to want to write a lot regularly, I can't let my typing/writing (ipad + pencil) speeds to be my bottlenecks.
+They need to be able to keep up with my thoughts such that, when my thoughts, they're already etched on paper (digital or otherwise) before the next thoughts pop up.